Smallmouth Bass Fishing Tips – Make Fishing for Smallies a Success

 The lure color you choose depends on where you fish and what type of fish you're trying to catch, but there's one thing for certain- it is important to match your lure's color with the water in order to get more bites.

-Clear-water uses natural colored lures (brown, green).
+Clearwater uses naturally colored lures (brown, green).
 In dirty water use dark color lures, and in light coffee/tea-colored water, use red lures to give yourself the best chance to catch them smallmouth!

 7. Use a Frog Lure From Spring Till Autumn